Alfresco/alfresco-ng2-components/docs/process-services/process-filters.component.md

 | id | string | The id of the task filter. |
 | name | string | The name of the task filter, lowercase is checked. |
 | index | number | Zero-based position of the filter in the array. |

-### How to create an accordion menu with the processes filter

-The process filter often works well as an item in an accordion menu.
-See the [Accordion component](../core/accordion.component.md) page for an example of how to do set this up.

 ## See also